Daksh3K/Learning-Management-System/Tests.md

 Notice how as soon as the quiz is finished being made, there are real time updates displaying the new quiz we just made in the quizzes menu JFrame.

+Expected Result: Teacher successfully edits a course and creates a quiz

+Test Status: Passed

 ## Test 6: Logging out of a teacher account

 -Step 1: Starting from the “Manage Quizzes” JFrame which is where we ended Test 5, click the “X” at the top right corner of the JFrame.
 You should see the “Your created courses” JFrame.